 In addition, having been a member of the United Nations Global Compact since 2011, on 7 March 2018 Assystem signed up to the UN’s Women’s Empowerment Principles” (WEPs), which are a set of seven principles for businesses, offering guidance on how to empower women in the workplace.

-Lastly, in 2021 Assystem scored 87/100 and 98/100 respectively for AEOS and ASC in the Gender Equality Index launched by the French government – a result that clearly reflects the Group’s commitment to promoting gender diversity.
+Lastly, in 2022 Assystem scored 87/100 for AEOS in the Gender Equality Index launched by the French government – a result that clearly reflects the Group’s commitment to promoting gender diversity.

 The #INCREDIBLEWOMEN programme is based on three pillars aimed at raising awareness and promoting the recruitment of women, retaining our talents and helping them develop their careers.

 First of all, Assystem takes action upstream by raising awareness among young girls about the career opportunities in technology and science.
 Every year we take part in career fairs and networks and we also organise awareness-raising events in secondary schools.
 These events are attended by Assystem’s women mentors who recount their own career paths and experience to the younger generation.

 One of Assystem’s major goals is to achieve full gender equality in its workforce.
 To reach this, the Group is doing its utmost to increase its recruitment of women, notably by holding women-only recruitment evenings.
 In 2018, Assystem hired 400 new female employees in France and intends to increase this figure further in 2019 and the coming years.
 So far in 2019, 37% of Assystem’s recruits in France have been women, and 40% of its interns are female.